ACF Fiorentina: Della Valle era: from fourth tier to Europe (2000s and 2010s)

 In 2014–15, during the 2015 winter transfer window, the team club sold star winger Juan Cuadrado to Chelsea for €30 million but were able to secure the loan of Mohamed Salah in exchange, who was a revelation in the second half of the season.
 Their 2014–15 Europa League campaign saw them progress to the semi-finals, where they were knocked-out by Spanish side Sevilla, the eventual champions.
 In the 2014–15 domestic season, Fiorentina once again finished fourth, thus qualifying for the 2015–16 Europa League.
 In June 2015, Vincenzo Montella was sacked as manager after the club grew impatient with the coaches inability to prove his commitment to the club, and was replaced by Paulo Sousa, who lasted until June 2017 and the appointment of Stefano Pioli.
 Club captain Davide Astori died suddenly at the age of 31 in March 2018.
 Astori had suffered a cardiac arrest while in a hotel room before an away game.
 The club subsequently retired Astori's kit number, 13.
 Fiorentina suffered during the 2018–19 Serie A campaign and ended the season on a 14 match winless streak, finishing in 16th place with only 41 points, 3 points from the relegation zone.
 On 9 April 2019, Pioli resigned as manager and was replaced by Montella.

-Commisso era
+Commisso era (2019–present)

 On 6 June 2019, the club was sold to Italian-American billionaire Rocco Commisso for around 160 million euros.
 The sale marked the end of the Della Valle family's seventeen-year association with the club.
 Vincenzo Montella was confirmed as coach for the first season of the new era despite the team's poor end to the previous campaign, which saw them finish only three points clear of the relegation zone.
 Fiorentina continued their struggles from the previous year, spending the majority of the season in lower midtable.
 Montella was sacked on 21 December after a 7 match winless run which left the club in 15th place, and was replaced by Giuseppe Iachini.
 In November 2020 Cesare Prandelli returned to Fiorentina, replacing Giuseppe Iachini as coach.

+Under coach Vincenzo Italiano, who arrived in 2021, Fiorentina reached and lost two consecutive finals of the UEFA Europa Conference League, in the 2022–23 and 2023–24 editions, being the first club to record two consecutive final appearances in the competition's history, and becoming the first team to lose two consecutive European finals since Benfica in 2013 and 2014 UEFA Europa League finals.